-- Contributing active population assumed to remain at 2021 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2021 data. - New entrant salary assumed to increase with the 29+ years of service salary increase rates.

-5. Demographic Assumptions
+- Contributing active population assumed to remain at 2022 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2022 data. - New entrant salary assumed to increase with the salary increase rates applicable for members with 29 or more years of service (i.e., 2.75%). - 5.
+Demographic Assumptions